CruftCommander/Sort-By-Schlong/README.md

 dotnet run --project IconArranger.ConsoleHarness -- --help
 ```

-**Important:** Running this tool will rearrange your actual desktop icons.
+> ⚠️ *Note: Running this will reposition your actual desktop icons.
+Proceed only when fully ready for commitment.*

 ---